 The Board created a stand-alone committee to deal with the nomination of new directors in late 2013, the CGNC, which makes recommendations to the Board as a whole.
-Currently, the CGNC consists of Sandra Pupatello (Chair), Terry Lyons, Fred Olson and Edward Waitzer (who joined in May, 2021).
+Currently, the CGNC consists of Sandra Pupatello (Chair), Terry Lyons, and Fred Olson.
+In 2018, the CGNC consisted of seven (7) members: Terry Lyons (Chair), Roman Doroniuk, Scott Balfour, Frank Macher, Fred Olson, Sandra Pupatello and David Schoch after his appointment to the Board.
 The CGNC is comprised entirely of independent directors to encourage an objective nomination process.
 The Board fosters ongoing open communication about all levels of corporate performance, including that of Board members.
-In the past, nominations for director candidates have frequently resulted from, among other things, suggestions of the Company's shareholders, and involved extensive dialogue between members of the Board, including the Executive Chairman, shareholders and other advisors.
-If a new director nominee or new director is added to the Board, for example the addition of Mr. Waitzer in 2021, such nomination will be made and recommended to the full Board by the CGNC, in accordance with its core responsibilities under its Charter (see "Schedule "F"), also including the considerations of the Company's Diversity Policy, Code of Conduct and the skills identified under "Board Skills and Expertise" above.
+In the past, nominations for director candidates have frequently resulted from, among other things, suggestions of the Company's shareholders and underwriters, and involved extensive dialogue between members of the Board, including the Executive Chairman, shareholders and other advisors.
+If a new director nominee or new director is added to the Board, such nomination will be made and recommended to the full Board by the CGNC, in accordance with its core responsibilities under its Charter (see Schedule "F"), also including the considerations of the Company's Diversity Policy, Code of Conduct and the skills identified under "Board Skills and Expertise" above.

-The CGNC met four times in 2021.
+The CGNC met four times in 2018.